 For example, scene 002 of show_episode_6 could have the following elements:

 |•||a background called bg|

 |•||a character called tony|

 You would then find these elements under job 002 and the show_episode_6 scene.
 The Elements list would display the element names, types of elements in a scene, the type of scans, and the size of the field chart.

 |•||Drawings: These are actual drawings of the elements (layers) in your scene.|

 For example, the tony element in 002 of show_episode_6 could consist of 35 drawings.
 To find these drawings, you would look under Drawings to see the keyframes, state, and stage of each drawing.

-As your projects come and go, you will probably want to start cleaning up your database, as well as your server's hard disk, by removing old and obsolete environments and their associated animation data.
+As your projects come and go, you'll probably want to start cleaning up your database, not to mention your server's hard disk, by removing old and obsolete Environments and their associated animation data.

 You might want to export old environments and archive them somewhere else before you delete them from your system.